fraxflax/nw-watchdog/documentation/help.md

 	`--no-ping-target` cannot be used in combination with `--no-ping-nexthop`.

 * __--no-ping-nexthop | -N | --no-ping-gateway | -G__<br>
-	By default, if the connectivity to the <ins>TARGET</ins> cannot be verified, the reachability of the NEXTHOP (usually a gateway) is checked, firstly by checking it's status in the arp cache and then by pinging it, rechecking the arp cache status upon failed ping.
+	By default, if the connectivity to the <ins>TARGET</ins> cannot be verified, and the next hop (NEXTHOP) is not the <ins>TARGET</ins> itself, the reachability of the NEXTHOP (usually a gateway) is checked, firstly by checking it's status in the arp cache and then by pinging it, rechecking the arp cache status upon failed ping.

 	`--no-ping-nexthop` disbles the reachaility check for the NEXTHOP so only connectivity to <ins>TARGET</ins> itself is checked.
 Useful if the NEXTHOP is a peer-to-peer address and not setup to reply to ping.